 Where the design community meets.

-Cofounder & CEO at Chameleon Joined over 3 years ago
+Cofounder & CEO at Chameleon Joined about 4 years ago

 Yeah browser notifications are really terrible; and especially when there's already been so much thought and work done on mobile notifications... lots of easy lessons to be learned.

 However web "notifications" (think pop-ups / modals / product tours / banners) are also still pretty bad and can learn a lot from best practices around how to engage users around notifications; which is the content of this article.

 Yes the goal of a product IS to solve a need.
 But are you suggesting that all habit-building products should be avoided?
 Games??